jsejdija/excalidraw-self-hosted/README.md

 ## Prerequisites

 - Docker / Docker Compose
-- A traefik setup with a configured https entrypoint
+- Nginx
 ## Deploy

 Clone this repository: `git clone git@github.com:Someone0nEarth/excalidraw-self-hosted.git`

 Create a copy of the env-example: `cp .env-example .env` and modifying the `.env` with your values.

+Create a copy of the nginx-example.conf to your nginx configuration.

 Pull the images and start the containers: `docker-compose up -d`